 - i.
-A Student and Operating Staff correspond with the complainant - ii.
-Situation is resolved informally - iii.
-Complaints that cannot be resolved are formally referred to Head of School, who investigates and responds - iv.
-Situation is resolved - v.
-Complaint escalated to the Education Committee - vi.
-Complaint is / is not upheld (accepted / rejected) - vii.
-Further dialogue with complainant leads to resolution viii.
-Escalated to General Committee level review panel under certain conditions (5.1)

-ix.
-General Committee level review panel decide whether Education Committee decision was reasonable and confirm whether complaint is/not upheld (accepted/rejected)

-x.
-Uphold / reject / (or refer back to Education Committee stage for investigation and reconsideration of new evidence)

-xii.
-If rejected, or a resolution cannot be reached, a 'close of procedure letter' is issued to the complainant when ifs Malta complaints procedures have been exhausted xiii.
-Complaint can be referred to the NCFHE under certain conditions should the customer challenge this final decision.
+Complaint is received by email or verbally, or in writing, etc. - ii.
+The Administration staff correspond with the complainant - iii.
+Situation is resolved informally - iv.
+Complaints that cannot be resolved are formally referred to the Head of Institute, who investigates and responds - v.
+Situation is resolved - vi.
+Complaint escalated to the Education Sub-Committee - vii.
+Complaint is/is not upheld (accepted/rejected) - viii.
+Further dialogue with the complainant leads to resolution - ix.
+Escalated to Committee level - x.
+The Committee decides whether the Education Sub-Committee's decision was reasonable and confirms whether the complaint is/not upheld (accepted/rejected) - xi.
+Uphold/reject / (or refer back to Education Sub-Committee stage for investigation and reconsideration of new evidence) - xii.
+If rejected, or a resolution cannot be reached, a 'close of procedure letter' is issued to the complainant when ifs Malta complaints procedures have been exhausted - xiii.
+Complaint can be referred to the MFHEA under certain conditions, should the customer challenge this final decision.

-All complaints will be treated appropriately, through dialogue and mutual understanding.
-We will provide sufficient opportunity for any complaint to be fully discussed and resolved and such issues will be treated in confidence and with impartiality.
+All complaints will be treated appropriately through dialogue and mutual understanding.
+We will provide sufficient opportunity for any complaint to be fully discussed and resolved, and such issues will be treated in confidence and with impartiality.

-We expect students making complaints or enquiries via any medium to act with respect, courtesy, and in a professional manner towards our staff facilitating their complaint.
+We expect students making complaints or enquiries via any medium to act with respect, courtesy, and in a professional manner towards our staff, facilitating their complaint.
 If a complainant is abusive or vexatious to our staff, we will warn the complainant of their behaviour and reserves the right to discontinue their current form of communication.

-We reserve the right to exclude or remove a student from a programme of learning if they repeatedly make unfounded or vexatious appeals and / or complaints regarding the programme and / or its delivery.
+We reserve the right to exclude or remove a student from a programme of learning if they repeatedly make unfounded or vexatious appeals and/or complaints regarding the programme and/or its delivery.

 Complaints will not be upheld where the student complains about something that has been made clear in the terms and conditions or policies that the student has accepted.
-Therefore, the complainant is advised to familiarise themselves with all of the course and / or assessment terms and conditions, policies, deadlines or other requirements before making a complaint.
+Therefore, the complainant is advised to familiarise themselves with all of the course and/or assessment terms and conditions, policies, deadlines or other requirements before making a complaint.

-At any stage the student and us are each entitled to seek independent advice, as appropriate, in respect of a complaint.
+At any stage, the student and IFS are each entitled to seek independent advice, as appropriate, in respect of a complaint.

-At each stage of the complaints process one of the following outcomes will apply:
+At each stage of the complaints process, one of the following outcomes will apply: